balderdashy/sails-docs/reference/Views.md

 ##### What about single-page apps?

-If you are building a web application for the browser, part (or all) of your navigation may take place on the client; i.e. instead of the browser fetching a new HTML page each time the user navigates around, the client-side code preloads some markup templates which are then rendered without needing to hit the server again directly.
+If you are building a web application for the browser, part (or all) of your navigation may take place on the client; i.e. instead of the browser fetching a new HTML page each time the user navigates around, the client-side code preloads some markup templates which are then rendered in the user's browser without needing to hit the server again directly.

 In this case, you have a couple of options for bootstrapping the single-page app: